onigari/misc/brightness and sound/readme.txt

 To increase volume by 2, hold down Ins and press Up key.

-To increase brightness by 2, hold down Ins and press Down key.
+To decrease volume by 2, hold down Ins and press Down key.

+Please refer to the comments in the ahk file for information on how to change the values/keys